tmroyal/OptionSetter.js/README.md

 #### validator (function)

 Custom validators can be provided for any property.
-Validators are funcitons that return a boolean indicating whether or not the provided value is valid.
+Validators are functions that return a boolean indicating whether or not the provided value is valid.

 A validator is called with two parameters: